This post lists five important planning tips before you start trying to conceive.

 You are acknowledging it may not happen right away, which is okay because you planned for it and have alternative routes in place.

-It can feel genuinely discouraging when you are trying to conceive and defeating month after month, with no positive pregnancy test and no end.
+It can feel genuinely discouraging when you try to conceive and defeat it month after month, with no positive pregnancy test and no end.

 Knowing you have a plan can ease this anxiety.

 So, let’s say you have reached your time limit with no pregnancy.

 What do you want your plan B to be?

 Why Ayesha and Stephen Curry Put Their Marriage First

 As much as it sucks, some women trying to conceive won’t get pregnant in their timeline.

 Let’s say you tried everything from quitting alcohol, taking vitamins and supplements, eating clean, exercising, and enjoying your partner, and there is still no pregnancy.